ManashDutta07/py-programs/README.md

 These are some basic python programs containing topics like -

-List,
+1. List
-Array,
+2. Array
-Matrix,
+3. Matrix
-Strings,
+4. Strings
-Tuples and
+5. Tuples
-Dictionary etc.
+6. Dictionary